s-fuerst/Vahana.jl/docs/src/performance.md

 | [`has_edge`](@ref)                        | always available                                        |

-As mentioned earlier, the Vahana API differs slightly when the `:SingleEdge` hint is used.
+As mentioned earlier, the Vahana API differs slightly when the `:SingleEdge` hint is set.
 This specifically affects the functions listed here, with the exception of `num_edges`, `has_edges`, and `mapreduce`.
 Normally, these functions return a vector containing edges, IDs, or states (or `nothing`).
-However, when used in combination with the `:SingleEdge` hint, they return only one edge, ID, or state (or `nothing`), as the hint implies that there is at most one edge of that type.
+However, when used in combination with the `:SingleEdge` hint, they return only a single edge, ID, or state (or `nothing`), as the hint implies that there can be at most one edge of that type.

 #### Special Hint Combinations